Menu

 Partial URSM sequence.
 (A) Axial scan shows bilateral hydronephrosis.
 (B) Scan of pelvis shows urinary bladder (BL).
 (C) Scan of perineum shows an ambiguous genitalia and absent anus.
 (D) Photograph of the fetus confirms the findings.

-• One of the features of anorectal malformation described earlier is dilated colon with echogenic meconium balls in it (Figures 2.50B, 2.55A).
+• One of the features of anorectal malformation described earlier is dilated colon with echogenic meconium balls in it (Figures 54B and 59A).
 It is now known to be a nonspecific finding because of the large normal range of caliber of colon and echogenic meconium seen as a normal feature towards term.
-Therefore, seeing the fetal anus is crucial to diagnose if it is anorectal malformation or a normal finding (Figures 2.55, 2.56).
+Therefore, seeing the fetal anus is crucial to diagnose if it is anorectal malformation or a normal finding (Figures 59 and 60).

 • Isolated anorectal malformation can be a low type of covered anus where the anal opening is not seen because of skin covering the anus.
 Here the anal sphincter complex is normally developed.
 Hence, the fetal anus will be seen on sonography which results in a false negative situation.
 In high anorectal malformation the rectum stops high above the perineum and so the normal anus is not seen.